jasonacox/Powerwall-Dashboard/weather/contrib/ecowitt/README.md

 ## Release Notes

+### 0.2.0 - Upgrade InfluxDB Client

+* Upgrade end of life `influxdb` client library to `influxdb-client`, providing support for InfluxDB 1.8 and 2.x.

 ### 0.0.4.1

-* Change to docker compose instructions to work with modified comppose-dash
+* Change to docker compose instructions to work with modified compose-dash

 ### 0.0.4 - Third Release